The 4-Pronged Test to Raise Money Legally and Avoid Fines, Lawsuits, and Jail Time

 Have you ever thought about raising money from private investors and buying large multifamily buildings?
 If so, it’s important to know if you must adhere to the SEC guidelines.
 If you fail to do so, you will be susceptible to fines, lawsuits, and maybe even jail time.

 In fact, the SEC’s main revenue stream comes from pursuing syndicators who break the “rules.”

 In a recent conversation with Jillian Sidoti, an attorney who’s an expert on money raising techniques for real estate investors, said the SEC “runs on fines.
 That’s how they make money.
 That’s how they justify their existence, by generating revenue through fines.
 They’re looking for people who are not following the rules.”

 How can you avoid the wrath of both your investors and the SEC?
-It’s fairly simple: Don’t make the biggest legal mistake Jillian comes across – not understanding the difference between what a security and a joint venture is.
-And there is a lot of disinformation out there.
+It’s fairly simple: Don’t make the biggest legal mistake Jillian comes across – not understanding the difference between a security and a joint venture.
+And there is a lot of misinformation out there.